Mike Score: Guitars

 Mike Score has large guitar collections that he has used over the years, each used to play a different song, among them we can highlight his red Yamaha SG1000 that he used a lot for songs like Man Made and Pick Me Up, another The guitar used a lot by Score was the Gibson Moderne Electric Guitar which was used a lot by Mike at the beginning of the band, he used this guitar to play songs like Telecommunication and others.
-Other guitars also used by Mike were guitars like a blue Aria Pro II ZZ Deluxe, which was very marked for being used at the US Festival in 1983, Mike performed this guitar to perform several songs and was one of the most used by Score in the 1980s, another one that Mike used a lot after 1984 was a black Fender Telecaster.
+Other guitars also used by Mike were guitars like a blue Aria Pro II ZZ Deluxe, which was known for being used at the US Festival in 1983, Mike used this guitar to perform several songs and was one of the most used by Score in the 1980s, another one that Mike used a lot after 1984 was a black Fender Telecaster.
 He currently uses a black Fender Made in Japan Modern Telecaster HH.